-Launched in 2023, SoMad’s year-long residency program honors the creative freedom of each visiting artist to forge their own path in an environment without rigid expectations or preconceived outcomes.
+Launched in 2023, SoMad’s residency program honors the creative freedom of each visiting artist to forge their own path in an environment without rigid expectations or preconceived outcomes.

 The same flexibility that SoMad seeks to embody in its structure and programming applies to its residency, and as such, none of our residents' individual experiences with the program would be identical to another's.
 We offer dynamic workspaces; access to resources, gallery space, and equipment; and personalized support for photography, sculpture, and multimedia art.